Cumulocity-IoT/apama-streaming-analytics-esper2apama/README.md

 * SQL-style not-equals operator
 * 'null' values
 * Lambda functions
+* find... calls outside of a select statement
 * Fragment paths that are not string literals
 * Extracting fragments from custom schemas
 * Not supporting filters yet
-* Cannot translate patterns
-* Cannot translate filter expressions in pattern
-* Cannot translate custom plug-in observers in pattern
+* Cannot translate patterns in 'on ... set'
+* Patterns without a top-level 'every'
+* Patterns with a nested 'every'
+* Patterns using a 'not' operator
+* Patterns with events
+* Patterns containing timer:at
 * Schemas defined as aliases to other types
 * Multiple inputs to a select statement
 * Select output throttling
 * Unidirectional keyword
 * Contained-event selection
-* Event patterns
 * Expressions in select without an 'as'

 There are many built-in types and functions supported in Esper that are not